Pascalduc/Credit_Risk_Analysis/README.md

 •	At first, we imported a credit card dataset from `LendingClub` using `pandas.read_csv` and transformed the data for our usage.
 Empty columns and rows were removed with `dropna` function, issued loans were also removed by filtering, interest rates were converted to numerical values, and the loans were classified into `low risk` and `high risk` based on their status.

-•	In the next step, we assigned the X variables with the `get_dummies()` method to transform strings into numerical values.
+•	In the next step, we assigned the X variables with the `get_dummies()` method to transform string categories into numerical values.
 Then we selected the `loan_status` column for our target value and counted the classes.

 ![loan_status](Resources/loan_status.png)